 Environmental efficiency is defined as the ratio of the feasibility of a minimum input that is detrimental to the environment against conventional inputs at the level of observed outputs and certain technologies [10].
 Environmental efficiency is the ratio of the smallest nutrient balance to the observed nutrient balance [11].
-Several studies on environmental efficiency have been studied using the method of analyzing the production function model of the stochastic frontier trans-log on commodities that use inorganic production function, but for semi-organic rice commodities which are actually relatively safe for the environment, this study therefore proves whether this organic rice has been efficiently seen from its environmental safety.
+Several studies on environmental efficiency have been studied using the method of analyzing the production model of the stochastic frontier trans-log on commodities that use inorganic production factors to the environment [10][12].
+This study uses stochastic in the trans-log production function, but for semi-organic rice commodities which are actually relatively site for the environment, this study therefore proves whether this organic rice has been inciently seen from its environmental safety.
 The purpose of this study is to analyze the environmental efficiency of semi-organic rice farming in Bantul regency.